Nice to meet you.

 What I dislike about GetAccept:

 • Re-uploading documents for minor edits drives me a little crazy.
-It makes what should be a quick fix way more frustrating than it needs to be.
+It makes what should be a quick fix way more challenging than it needs to be.

 • I find the signing process a bit clunky at times.
 Sometimes, signatures don’t appear right away, or the process isn’t as intuitive for recipients.